gera2ld/pyweb/README.md

-Gerald's HTTP Daemon
+Super Light HTTP Daemon
 ===
-This is a light HTTP daemon built on `asyncio` (requires Python 3.4+).
+This is a super light HTTP daemon based on `asyncio` (requires Python 3.4+).

 Installation
 ---